jesseward/zoofuse/README.md

 * Exposes a read-only mode (by default).
 When launched in read-only mode, file permissions are strict with `+w` capabilities stripped.
 If you wish to read/write to FUSE, launch zoofuse with the `-rw` flag.
 * Ability to read or create znode information.
 Note that the znode size, `ctime` and `mtime` attributes are appropriate mapped to the FUSE file modes.

-**Beware that ZooFUSE supports both read and write operations, making it exteremely easy to modify data inside of the  live Zookeeper tree**
+**Beware that ZooFUSE supports both read and write operations, making it extremely easy to modify data inside of the  live Zookeeper tree**

 Due to this, ZooFUSE defaults to setting file and directory modes as read-only (modes 0444 and 0555).
-In order to expose both read + write operations, launch ZooFUSe must be launced with the `-rw` flag.
+In order to expose both read + write operations, launch ZooFUSe must be launched with the `-rw` flag.

 Runtime options
 ==========
 Requirements to launch:
-* An operating system with Libfuse availabile (a common default in Linux variants).
-To run on MacOS you will require `osxfuse` or some other Fuse implemention.
+* An operating system with Libfuse available (a common default in Linux variants).
+To run on MacOS you will require `osxfuse` or some other Fuse implementation.
 * a working Zookeeper instance that is accessible (typically TCP port 2181) from your FUSE host.

 ```